Trump administration’s push for U.S. uranium production opposed near Grand Canyon

 Why uranium is sagging

-As of 2018, U.S. nuclear power plant owners and operators imported roughly 90% of their uranium from Australia, Canada, Kazakhstan, Russia and a handful of other countries.
-Total production of uranium concentrates in the U.S. was 1.6 million pounds in 2018 – 33% less than in 2017.
+As of 2018, U.S. nuclear power plant owners and operators imported roughly 90 percent of their uranium from Australia, Canada, Kazakhstan, Russia and a handful of other countries.
+Total production of uranium concentrates in the U.S. was 1.6 million pounds in 2018 – 33 percent less than in 2017.

 As U.S. allies slow uranium production, Moore said, the country becomes reliant on less friendly nations, putting its nuclear power plants and national security at risk.